Matvey300/Cytechpro/Pyton_main/Pyton_Data_Analytic_project/readme.md

 ---

-## 🧠 Statistical Tests (by Dr. Volkova, Analytics)
+## 🧠 Statistical Tests

-The tool includes an experimental **analytics module** developed in collaboration with data scientist Dr. Volkova.
+The tool includes an **analytics module** with several non-parametric and robust tests for noisy marketplace data.

 ### Included statistical tests: